aijaz/blog/content/posts/2012/01/2012-01-04-extracting-a-column-from-a-text-file.markdown

----
 title: "Shell Tricks - Extracting A Column From A Text File"
 date: 2012-01-04 21:25
 comments: false
-Category:
-- Computers
+Category: Computers
-tags:
-- UNIX
-- Text
-- cut
-- nl
----
+Tags: UNIX, Text, cut, nl

 There have been times when I've had to extract a particular column from a tab-separated or comma-separated file.
 The best way to do this is to use the